XuanyiZ/Text-Normalization/README.md

 |generateFeatureVectors|(candidateTweets, TaggedTweets):(List, List)|(tweet_id, indices, category, token, training, label):(List, List, List ,List, List, List)|Generate feature vectors, and the corresponding properties and labels.
 See `generateCandidates` for explaination about properties.|
 - `create_dataset.py`

-The script that generate the training and testing dataset with all the mappings saved for future use.
+The script that generates the training and testing dataset with all the mappings saved for future use.

 #### Training & testing
 - `predictor.py`